melbaylon/yt-ch-dl/README.md

 # Additional notes
-- Why don't you use `rclone mount` to directly mount a remote directory/folder instead of moving the downloading video files afterwards?
+- ## Why don't you just use `rclone mount` to directly mount a remote directory/folder instead of moving the downloading video files afterwards?
   - I used to do this, but for some reason this way produces synced issues between the video and audio.
 This issue was not present while downloading and letting youtube-dl sync the files locally on the VPS first and then moving them to a remote storage.